 The settings for this option are Disabled or Enabled.
 When set to Enabled, multiple VGA devices operating on different buses can handle data from the CPU on each set of palette registers on every video device.
 Bit 5 of the command register in the PCI device configuration space is the VGA Palette Snoop bit (0 is disabled).
 For example: if there are two VGA devices in the computer (one PCI and one ISA) and this option is disabled, data read and written by the CPU is only directed to the PCI VGA device's palette registers.
-If enabled, data read and written by the CPU is directed to both the PCI VGA device's palette registers and the ISA VGA palette registers.
+If enabled, data read and written by the CPU is only directed to be identical.
 This will permit the palette registers of both devices to be identical.
 This option must be set to Enabled if any ISA adapter card installed in the system requires VGA palette snooping.